-When working with Word, you’ve probably seen two different kinds of text with lines through it (something we call “strikethrough”).
+When working in Microsoft Word, you’ve probably seen two different kinds of text with lines through it (commonly called a “strikethrough”).
 Red text with a red line through it happens when you delete text while the collaborative Track Changes feature is on.
-Black text with a black line through it just has special character formatting applied.
-Here’s how both work.
+Black text with a black line just has special character formatting applied.
+Here’s how it works.

 Instead, we’re going to focus on how to apply strikethrough character formatting and why you might want to.

 So, why bother?
 Well, you might be collaborating with someone and not want to use the Track Changes feature.
 Maybe they don’t use Word or Microsoft Office, and you’re sending it to them to view in Google Docs, or as a PDF they can print out.

 Either way, you can strike through text as a suggestion that it be deleted, but leave it in place for them to see.
 This is particularly useful in a situation where, for example, you’re tutoring a student in a subject like a foreign language.
 It’s much easier for the student to learn if they can go back and see the mistakes along with the corrections.

 occasionally often overuse it) to show a change of thinking in a document.
 Or maybe you just want to be annoying funny.

 Whatever the reason, we’re here to show you how to do it.